(This article originally ran on May 28, 2010.)

 The reason you need to read books is that books help you to improve yourself and to learn.

-I work in publicity, advertising and marketing in Japan and I know if I don't keep up on new things, I will fall behind very soon.
+I work in publicity, mass media, advertising and marketing in Japan and I know if I don't keep up on new things, I will fall behind very soon.

-I replied, "There's is no difference between people who can't read books and people who don't read books.
-Think about that."
+"There's is no difference between people who can't read books and people who don't read books."
+Think about that.

 He acted as if it were impossible for him to read books because he has some sort of learning disorder.

-This is a guy who is a section chief at a company that is losing a quarter of a million US dollars a year.
+This is a guy who is a section chief at a company that is losing a quarter of a million US dollars every month!
 Are you surprised that they are losing money?
 I'm not.
 Doesn't he realize that he has a responsibility to his staff to keep up on information?
 Doesn't he realize that he is being negligent towards his families' future?

 No. He doesn't.
 Why doesn't he?
 He watches too much TV and hasn't read a book in almost 20 years?